RanjeethAcharya/AWS-terraform/readme.md

-markdownCopy code# Deploying AWS Infrastructure and EC2 Instance with NGINX using Terraform
+# Deploying AWS Infrastructure and EC2 Instance with NGINX using Terraform

 This project automates the creation of a complete **AWS network infrastructure** and launches an **Amazon EC2 instance** running **NGINX** on **Amazon Linux 2**.
 Terraform handles every step — from creating the **VPC**, **subnets**, and **route tables** to provisioning the **EC2 instance** and configuring **NGINX** via `user_data`.